 Best Magicians (AND Illusionists!)
 Ever

 After performing thousands of magic shows as well as much international travel performing and watching illusion shows and magic contests around the world, we are quite knowledgeable about performing magic and magical history.
-Nonetheless, we wanted to give you a magic historian's perspective of The Top Magicians of All Time.
+Nonetheless, we wanted to give you a magic historian's perspective of The Greatest Magicians of All Time.
 If you want to see the the MOST FAMOUS MAGICIANS click the link at the top of this page.
 (Famous and best aren't always the same thing!)
 So we asked a friend, author, and Ph.D. to share his perspective.
 Will's UCSD dissertation is on the impact of new technologies on magic during the Belle Epoque in France and is a specialist in magic and theater history.
 Read on...

 by Dr. Will Given

 University of California, San Diego

 It takes quite a bit to make it onto The Top 10 Magicians of All Time list.
 Here you will find those individuals who have helped shape the field of magic.
 Some of these magicians have elevated the art form to new levels.
 Some are innovators.
 Some are famous.
 Others were masters of self-promotion.
 The fact is though, without any of these performers, magic would have taken a much different trajectory.
 Here is my list of The Top 10 Magicians of All Time: